NRaf/urban-slang/README.md

 # Urban Slang

-A (very) simple NodeJS application which allows loading and quick lookup of words.
+A (very) simple NodeJS app which allows loading and quick lookup of words.

 ## Usage